Heritage Crafts

 • Training issues – many traditional kiltmakers are self-employed and can’t afford to train apprentices.
 In addition to this, traditionally kiltmaking was a secretive craft with makers often unwilling to pass on or share skills.
 This attitude is changing but it has left a legacy in that young people are unaware of the craft or don’t know how to access training.

 • Training issues – there are few places to train and very few apprenticeships available.
-However, there are some initiatives that have been set up by makers to teach the hand skills such as the Kiltmakery, The Askival of Strathearn Kilt College, the Keith Kilt and Textile Centre, and the Edinburgh Kilt Academy.
+However, there are some initiatives that have been set up by makers to teach the hand skills such as the Kiltmakery, The College of Master Kilt Makers, the Keith Kilt and Textile Centre, and the Edinburgh Kilt Academy.
 Most people who want to learn kiltmaking want to do it as a hobby or for friends and family, it can be a challenge to find people who want to make a career out of kiltmaking.

 • Ageing workforce – Many kiltmakers are close to retirement age, although there are some new young career kiltmakers coming through.

-• Ageing kiltmakers retiring due to COVID-19 – Some experienced makers have given up during the pandemic and will not return to kiltmaking, which has hastened the decline in numbers of craftspeople.
+• Ageing kiltmakers retiring due to COVID-19 – Some experienced makers gave up during the pandemic and will not return to kiltmaking, which has hastened the decline in numbers of craftspeople.

 Support organisations

-There are some organisations that are delivering training in kilt making:
+There are a number of organisations offering training in kilt making.

 Craftspeople currently known